xatusbetazx17/AutoNanoHealth-Automated-Nanobot-Health-Management-System-/README.md

 # This script handles the installation of all required dependencies and sets up an environment for medical nanobot simulations.
 # It also integrates with Blender, ROS, and custom Python environments to allow automated treatment decisions based on patient data.

+# AutoNanoHealth - Automated Nanobot Health Management System

+**AutoNanoHealth** is an open-source system designed to simulate and manage medical nanobots for automated health applications.
+This system integrates **ROS**, **Blender**, and **Python** to automate treatment, detect diseases, and simulate nanobot behavior within the human body.
+It allows for:

+- **Automated Dependency Setup**: Installs ROS, Blender, and Python libraries automatically.
+- **Patient Data Management**: Stores patient conditions in a database with automated treatment assignment.
+- **Blender & ROS Integration**: Visualizes nanobot movements and controls in real-time.

+This project aims to provide a foundation for the development of advanced **nanobot-based health solutions**, allowing medical research, testing, and the potential for real-world applications.

+## Features
+- **Automated Installation** of required dependencies and setup of ROS and Blender environments.
+- **Disease Detection**: Identifies and reports specific disease markers and assigns treatments.
+- **Patient Database Management**: Collects patient data, manages multiple conditions, and assigns treatment plans.
+- **Blender Visualization**: Simulates nanobot movement in a 3D environment.
+- **ROS Integration**: Enables real-time communication for controlling nanobots.

+Feel free to contribute and enhance the functionality!

+## License
+This project is licensed under the [MIT License](LICENSE), allowing for modification and redistribution.

+---

+**Contributions are welcome!** Please feel free to submit issues or pull requests to help improve the project.

 ## Nanobot Comtrol System

 Bash